2025 Annual Meeting & MuseumExpo Open Call for Proposals

 Identify the intended audience for your proposal.
 If your proposal is selected, this information will help attendees identify the content that addresses their professional development needs.

-The 2024 Content Advisory Committee will host an open call for proposals from the first week of September through mid-October, exact dates will be added here and announced publicly.
-The Content Advisory Committee is a diverse group of subject matter experts in various topic areas specific to the 2024 Annual Meeting theme.
-The CAC volunteers their services to thoroughly review proposals to ensure they align with the 2024 theme, address the educational needs of attendees, offer diverse perspectives, and appropriately utilize the proposal’s selected format type.
+The 2025 Content Advisory Committee will host an open call for proposals September 23, 2024.
+The Content Advisory Committee is a diverse group of subject matter experts in various topic areas specific to the 2025 Annual Meeting theme.
+The CAC volunteers their services to thoroughly review proposals to ensure they align with the 2025 theme, address the educational needs of attendees, offer diverse perspectives, and appropriately utilize the proposal’s selected format type.
 The committee will select proposals that are relevant and current, and offer practical techniques and useful resources.

 The Content Advisory Committee is looking for proposals that: